Azure/Avere/src/terraform/examples/windowsgridgpu/README.md

-# Azure Virtual Machine Running Windows 10 + Nvidia Grid + Teradici PCoIP
+# Artist Workstation running Windows 10 + Nvidia Grid + Teradici PCoIP

-This deploys an Azure virtual machine that installs Windows 10 + Nvidia Grid + Teradici PCoIP.
+This deploys an Azure virtual machine that builds a Windows 10 artist workstation with Nvidia Grid + Teradici PCoIP.

+As you build out this destop for artists review the [ISE Hardening Guide for the Virtual Desktop Infrastructure Workflows](To harden your desktop, please review the following guide).

 ## Deployment Instructions